FaberSanZ/ObjLoader/README.md

   <br>

   ##               ObjLoader
-  Tiny but powerful single file wavefront obj loader written in C#.
+  Tiny but powerful wavefront obj loader written in C#.
 No dependency .
 It can parse over 10M polygons with moderate memory and time.

 </h1>